Inge Banemann’s prayer book

 How did the Banemann family live at that time?
-Ms. Frida Spindler who started working as a housekeeper for the Banemanns in May 1933 remembers the affluence in the household and the civilized and friendly atmosphere.
+Ms. Frida Spindler who started working as a housekeeper for the Banemanns in May 1933 remembered the affluence in the household and the civilized and friendly atmosphere.
 Religion didn’t play a big role in the family and they seldom went to the synagogue.
 The family socialized with the Heimann and the Guggenheim families.
-Lilo Guggenheim talked about remembering boring Sunday afternoons, where the children had to join their parents on the promenades.
+Lilo Guggenheim remembered boring Sunday afternoons where the children had to join their parents on the promenades.

-Night of the Pogrom 1938
+Night of the Pogrom

-After the Pogrom - Night the Nazi government issued numerous anit-Jewish ordinances including one to “eliminate Jews from economic life”.
-The last Jewish inhabitant of Burgstrasse 14 was Karola Einstein, widow of Adolph Einstein, the last inhabitant of Burgstrasse 16 was Stephan Banemann.
-The financial ministry of Württemberg, “Staatsrentamt Ulm” confiscated the buildings in Burgstrasse 14 and 16.
+After the Pogrom - Night the Nazi government issued numerous anti-Jewish ordinances including one to “eliminate Jews from economic life”.
+The last Jewish inhabitant of Burgstrasse 14 was Karola Einstein, widow of Adolph Einstein and the last inhabitant of Burgstrasse 16 was Stephan Banemann.
+In 1939 the financial ministry of Württemberg, “Staatsrentamt Ulm” confiscated the buildings in Burgstraße 14 and 16.

 Deportation to Riga

-In the middle of November 1941 the “deporation of the Jews” was prepared in Württemberg – this was the code name for the planned robbery and murder of the Jews.
-Mr. Fetzer remembers that Nazi officials forced their way into the Banemanns apartment prior to the deporation so that they could see what spoils were waiting for them.
-Frida Spindler remembers the farewell.
+In the middle of November 1941 the “deportation of the Jews” was geared up in Württemberg – “deportation of the Jews” was the code name under which robbery and murder of the Jews was planned.
+Mr. Fetzer remembered that Nazi officials forced their way into the Banemanns apartment prior to the deportation so that they could see what spoils were waiting for them.
+Frida Spindler also remembered the farewell.
 “My last visit in November 1941 was on the evening before their deportation.
 Mrs. Banemann has already gotten a mattress for each family member ready.
 But as far as I know they had to leave the mattresses behind the next day.”
-Erich, Inge Hedwig and Stephan Banemann had to leave their apartment on November 27.
+Erich, Inge, Hedwig and Stephan Banemann had to leave their apartment on November 27th.
 Their possessions were expropriated.
-Passing through the ‘collection points’ Schillerschule and Killesberg (Stuttgart) they were deported to Riga by train with others from Göppingen on December 1.
-The conditions in the train were already life threatening.
+Passing through the ‘collection points’ Schillerschule (Göppingen) and Killesberg (Stuttgart) they were deported to Riga by train with others from Göppingen on December 1st.
+Already the conditions on the train were life threatening.
 The camp ‘Jungfernhof’ near Riga was a site for murder.
 Cooped up in trucks, the deportees were driven to the forest Bikernieki in March 1942 and thousands were shot.

 Other relatives of the Banemanns died in German extermination camps as were Stephan Banemann’s sisters: